ed-andre/nowrepgreen/README.md

 ## Sample Portfolio Site

-The repository includes a fully functional modeling agency portfolio site that demonstrates the capabilities of the NowRep ecosystem:
+The repository includes a fully functional modeling agency portfolio site that demonstrates the capabilities of the NowRep suite:

 ### Key Features